 The Bloomreach Engagement application is provided as a SaaS solution hosted on the Google Cloud Platform.
 Bloomreach Engagement leverages GCP’s multi-tenant, geographically distributed environment to support the availability of its services.
 We leverage GCP’s unparalleled scalability designed to store extremely large amounts of data across many servers.

-With Bloomreach Engagement there are 3 types of instances available to host your projects and data: Shared instance, Private instance, and Exclusive instance.
+With Bloomreach Engagement there are 3 types of instances available to host your projects and data: Multi tenant instance, Single tenant instance, and Exclusive instance.
 You can see how these differ in the image below.
 You can read more about our platform and security architecture in our Security section; including a detailed overview of the features available on different instances.

 Each Bloomreach customer is an Account.
 Accounts share the contracted volumes, limits, and can share access accounts and permissions.
 Under the Account level, there are individual projects.
 These are separated on an application level and no data is shared between projects.
 Access is managed on a Project and Account level via our Role-Based Access Control.